Cameloo1/cameloo1/README.md

 ## 🪐 About Me

 Hey!
 I'm Wasif, a self-taught software engineer & developer based in Chicago.
-I like building software that really challenges and interests me, while staying tasteful in design an UI/UX.
+I like building software that challenges and interests me, while staying tasteful in design and UI/UX.

-I'm motivated by the gap between what looks like it works and what actually does, and most of my projects exist to close that gap.
+I'm motivated by the gap between what looks like it works and what actually does.

 I enjoy systems work and applied infrastructure, I'm also drawn to lower-level problems when the higher-level abstraction is hiding something important.
-At the same time, I like building tools and apps that are on the cutting edge of tech, and have an actual impact.
+At the same time, I like building tools and apps that are on the cutting edge of tech and have an actual impact.

 Outside of building, I trade ES futures (six years in markets) and came up through cybersecurity work — SIEM, IAM, threat modeling.
 Both backgrounds